numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 is a subclass of ``np.dtype``. ``np.dtype[float64]`` will also denote this class.

-This document focuses on datatype-related API additions; NEP 43 proposes additions related to universal functions.
-Neither set of changes is meant to stand on its own; both are needed.

 .. note::

     This NEP is preliminary.
 User input or implementation needs may